 Essentially, failure to repay the loan as specified in the Deed of Trust or Promissory Note.

 The term demand note refers to a loan the lender can recall at any time that has no fixed term or repayment schedule.

-The phrase friendly loan refers to a financial agreement between friends, family or business associates.
+The phrase friendly loan refers to a financial agreement between friends, family, or business associates.
 These rarely have legal documentation since they are typically verbal agreements.
 This makes it tough to legally challenge them.

 The term loan commitment, also called loan approval, refers to the letter issued by the lender that commits to funding for the specified borrower and property.
 It contains conditions that must be met prior to funding the loan.
 It expires 60 days from its date of issue.

 A letter from the lender that denies a loan to the specified individual.
 Depending on the type of loan, the letter may state the denial reason.
-These reason may include credit history or score, inadequate monthly income or lack of verifiable liquid assets.
+These reasons may include credit history or score, inadequate monthly income or lack of verifiable liquid assets.

 The process of operational procedures management and the collection of payments related to a loan.

 The process and procedures of risk analysis including loan factors such as credit score and history, assets, employment, etc. used by a lender to determine whether to extend a loan to an individual.

 Loan Withdrawal Letter